graphql-services/memberships/README.md

 # memberships

-Membership service for managing crown access with GraphQL API
+Membership service for managing role access with GraphQL API